 - Dr. Matt McCall is this year's recipient of the Graduate Student Society (GSS) Advocacy Award, in recognition of his significant contributions in promoting excellence in the various realms of graduate education through participation, facilitation, and promotion of GSS goals and events.

 In June 2015, the University of Rochester Center for Biodefense Immune Modeling (Dr. Hulin Wu, Co-PI) hosted the NIAID Modeling Immunity for Biodefense program’s annual summer school and symposium.
 The goal of these events is to promote the understanding and use of computational modeling approaches in immunology research and provide training in mathematical/computational modeling techniques to computational immunologists.
-Additional information about the 2015 summer school and symposium along with earlier events is available at the CBIM education site.

 June was a busy month for our students, as 3 PhD candidates successfully defended their theses: